-As a Colorado local and adventurer, I spend pretty much all of my time in our mountain towns (no, seriously, even my job as an adventure elopement photographer has me in the mountains on the regular).
-I’ve had the pleasure of wandering through and working in several of our mountain towns out here.
-From those experiences, I’ve come up with this list of what I believe are the 5 best mountain towns in Colorado.
+As Colorado locals and adventurers, we spend pretty much all of our time in our mountain towns (no, seriously, even our jobs as adventure elopement photographers have us in the mountains on the regular).
+We’ve had the pleasure of wandering through and working in several of our mountain towns out here.
+From those experiences, we’ve come up with a curated, ultra-selective list of what we believe are the 9 best mountain towns in Colorado.

-I’m big on transparency.
-There are definitely pros and cons to each of these mountain towns.
-It’s not all sunshine and rainbows.
-So I’m going to give it you real here.
-I’ve spent enough time in these places to know the pros and cons of each.
-I’ll let you know what exactly makes each of these mountain towns Colorado’s best of the best, but I’ll also share some info you’ll want to be aware of when deciding where to travel to in our great state.
+We’ll let you know what exactly makes each of these mountain towns Colorado’s best of the best, but we’ll also share some crucial travel info you’ll want to be aware of when deciding where to visit our great state.

 We have a lot of mountains out here in Colorado, and a plethora of mountain towns to choose from.
 There are many amazing runner-ups that didn’t make the list because of this high level of competition.